-At Kings Hill we have a very active School Council where all year groups are represented throughout the school.
+At Kings Hill we have a very active School Council full of dynamic and hard working pupils who are determined to make a difference, where all year groups are represented throughout the school.

 What do our School Council do?